 "The course was very good and well worth the cost and time to attend.
 The content was extensive and informative.
 The lecturers were impressive and highly knowledgeable in their fields.
 The social events (dinner and lunch) were superb and provided for wonderful personal and technical exchanges with the attendees and lecturers.
 I found the dialogue and questions in the classroom to be very interesting and engaging.
 The classroom accommodations were good and the refreshments provided were of good quality.
 The discussion of applications, case studies, and problem solving were of most interest."

 From 1997 to 2002 he served as the Customer Services Manager with CSM Instruments in Switzerland.
 He was responsible for after-sales service, technical documentation, installations, training, and contract testing laboratory service.
-Currently he is the Vice-President of Business Development at CSM Instruments and was responsible for setting-up the U.S. subsidiary of CSM Instruments in Boston, MA.
-This office provides sales, support, and contract testing for North America, Canada, and Mexico.
+From 2002 to 2014, he was the Vice President of Business Development at CSM Instruments and was responsible for setting-up the US subsidiary of CSM Instruments in Boston, MA.
+After 10 years in the USA, he returned to Switzerland as Lead Scientist & Business Development with Anton Paar Tritec, following the acquisition of CSM Instruments by Anton Paar in 2013.
+He then joined Alemnis in 2019 as Vice President.
+Alemnis develops and manufactures mechanical testing instruments for small-scale testing, both in-situ and ex-situ (www.alemnis.ch)

 This course takes place on the MIT campus in Cambridge, Massachusetts.
 We can also offer this course for groups of employees at your location.
 Please complete the Custom Programs request form for further details.